Max Born

-In January 1933, the Nazi Party came to power in Germany, and Born, who was Jewish, was suspended from his professorship at the University of Göttingen.
-He emigrated to the United Kingdom, where he took a job at St John's College, Cambridge, and wrote a popular science book, The Restless Universe, as well as Atomic Physics, which soon became a standard textbook.
-In October 1936, he became the Tait Professor of Natural Philosophy at the University of Edinburgh, where, working with German-born assistants E. Walter Kellermann and Klaus Fuchs, he continued his research into physics.
-Born became a naturalised British subject on 31 August 1939, one day before World War II broke out in Europe.
-He remained in Edinburgh until 1952.
-He retired to Bad Pyrmont, in West Germany, and died in a hospital in Göttingen on 5 January 1970.
+In January 1933, when the Nazi Party came to power in Germany, Born, who was Jewish, was suspended from his professorship at the University of Göttingen.
+He emigrated to the United Kingdom, where he took a job at St. John's College, Cambridge, and wrote a popular science book, The Restless Universe, as well as Atomic Physics, which soon became a standard textbook.
+In October 1936, he was appointed Tait Professor of Natural Philosophy at the University of Edinburgh, where, working with German-born assistants E. Walter Kellermann and Klaus Fuchs, he continued his research into physics.
+He became a naturalised British subject on 31 August 1939, one day before World War II broke out in Europe.
+He remained in Edinburgh until 1952, when he retired to Bad Pyrmont, West Germany, and died in a hospital in Goettingen on 5 January 1970.

-Early life
+Education

-Max Born was born on 11 December 1882 in Breslau (now Wrocław, Poland), which at the time of Born's birth was part of the Prussian Province of Silesia in the German Empire, to a family of Jewish descent.
-He was one of two children born to Gustav Born, an anatomist and embryologist, who was a professor of embryology at the University of Breslau, and his wife Margarethe (Gretchen) née Kauffmann, from a Silesian family of industrialists.
-She died when Max was four years old, on 29 August 1886.
-Max had a sister, Käthe, who was born in 1884, and a half-brother, Wolfgang, from his father's second marriage, to Bertha Lipstein.
+Max Born was born on 11 December 1882 in Breslau (now Wrocław, Poland), then located in the Kingdom of Prussia, into a family of Jewish descent.
+He was one of two children of anatomist and embryologist Gustav Jacob Born, who was Professor of Embryology at the University of Breslau, and Margarethe Gretchen Kauffmann, who came from a Silesian family of industrialists—she died on 29 August 1886, when Max was four years old.
+He had a sister, Käthe, who was born in 1884, and a half-brother, Wolfgang, from his father's second wife, Bertha Lipstein.
 Wolfgang later became Professor of Art History at the City College of New York.